UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 ### Gather GitHub variables as tidy data

 In this step, additional variables from repositories are retrieved.
 These include information about contributors, used languages, jupyter notebook file paths and topics in tidy data format.
 To do this, execute the file **github.py**.
 There are 10 arguments that can be passed.
 For each of the 4 information types you can set a flag if you want to retrieve this information, as well as the file output path which is optional.
 In addition, the jupyter notebooks require an additional argument to specify an input file for the languages (output file of languages) in case languages is not also retrieved.
 See examples.
-Bold arguments are required:

-- --**input**: The file name of the repositories data.
+- --input: The file name of the repositories data.
 This can also be the output from the previous howfairis step.
+Default: output/repositories_howfairis.csv
 - --contributors: Set this flag if contributors should be retrieved
 - --contributors_output: Optional.
 Path for contributors output.
 Default: output/contributors
 - --jupyter: Set this flag if jupyter notebooks should be retrieved